bstollnitz/rag/README.md

 ## Adding your own data to LLMs

-This project shows how to create a Chatbot that can converse with your own data using the RAG pattern with vector search.
-It shows 3 approaches to the problem: interacting directly with OpenAI APIs, using LangChain, and using Semantic Kernel.
+This project shows how to create a Chatbot that extends ChatGPT with your own data, using the RAG pattern with vector search.
+It shows three approaches to the problem: interacting directly with OpenAI APIs, using LangChain, and using Semantic Kernel.

 ## Pre-requisites